 Dancing a sport?

-While there are some major martial arts that are sports, such as judo, karate, taekwondo, there are a lot of martial arts that are practiced only as an art form, as a form of exercise, or for learning self-defence, and have no competitive elements.
+While there are some major martial arts that are sports, such as judo, karate, taekwondo, there are many martial arts that are practiced only as an art form, as a form of exercise, or for learning self-defence, and have no competitive elements.
 Even then, there are often competitions held.
 Capoeira for example is a dance/martial art that is usually non-competitive, though there is still a World Championship in Capoeira Sport.

 Unusual Games and Championships

 Bog swimming, wife carrying, cheese rolling and hundreds of other similar unusual sporting events are often held just once a year as part of a festival.
 If there were large scale competitions for these activities, they would be sports, but as once-off competitions they don't make my list of sports, but many are listed under unusual sports.

 You may not agree with my conclusions, please let me know in the comments below.